-Some encoders will have a small number engraved somewhere on the front plate.
+Some encoders have a small number engraved somewhere on the front plate.
 For example, an engraved "9" means that the encoder mounting height is 9mm.

 TTC has also recently released an "office" set of encoders.
 They are designed with office mice in mind, but they still feel sturdy and well built.
 We don't think you will regret using these in gaming mice if you enjoy heavier scrolling.

 If you love the feeling and feedback of a heavier scroll with well defined steps, these might be a good pick for you!

-Some mouse manufacturers (for example, Zowie and Vaxee) use optical scroll wheel encoders instead of mechanical encoders.
-These encoders work based on electrical signals rather than the detection of physical rotations.
+Some mouse manufacturers use optical scroll wheel encoders instead of mechanical encoders.
+These encoders work based on light signals rather than the detection of physical rotations.